Albert-Jan N. Yzelman

 What's new

-- Stale synchronicity, originally posited and popularised in machine learning by Xing's Petuum framework, relaxes the strict superstep structure in Bulk Synchronous Parallel (BSP) processing in a structured, bounded fashion.
+Read all about it over at the SPAA proceedings, with many thanks to co-authors Petros Anastasiadis and Denis Jelovina for bringing this one home.
+It is especially symbolic that stream-based parallel computation modelling was one of my first ideations while helping establish the Computing Systems Lab in Zürich, back in 2020 already.
+Petros took over and finished adding his magic just before I left, with the resulting paper getting accepted right after having left.
+Full circle, in several ways! - Stale synchronicity, originally posited and popularised in machine learning by Xing's Petuum framework, relaxes the strict superstep structure in Bulk Synchronous Parallel (BSP) processing in a structured, bounded fashion.
 BSP can be relaxed even further to fit, for example, inference-only deep learning workloads: by exploiting sparse neural network connectivity while relaxing barrier implementations, or by relaxing collective semantics.
 These relaxations retain the advantages of structured general-purpose parallel programming whilst achieving performance that exceeds the state of the art.
 With thanks to co-authors Raphael Steiner, Christos Matzarakos, András Papp, and Toni Böhnlein, you can now also enjoy the benefits of stale synchronicity for sparse triangular solves: on 32 realistic matrices for SpTRSV workloads and using a full 48-core AMD EPYC, we achieve a geometric mean speedup of 26% versus SpMP.

 - In partitioning matrices, replicating separators instead of incurring communication on separators can trade memory for data movement.
 This classic trade-off has become known as 2.5D methods-- however, goes back as far as 1999 in classic computations and (at least) to 2011 as a general concept in sparse matrix partitioning.
 We now release a pre-print that studies replication applied to scheduling general computations.